 Our first product is Population Density.
 Population Density tells you the total number of people in a given suburb at any given hour.

 Data Ventures is the commercial arm of Stats NZ.

 If you’ve seen enough and want to get in touch to talk about how we can work with you, click on the below button and let’s chat.

 In order to make Population Density work we had to pull together a lot of data.

-Data Ventures pulled together three datasets from the three major mobile phone providers in New Zealand.
+Data Ventures pulled together datasets from the major mobile phone providers in New Zealand.
 Each mobile phone provider gave Data Ventures access to the sum total of mobile devices down to suburb resolution in New Zealand, across different time periods.
 This data was anonymised before we saw it.
-This means there are no identifying features to the numbers, and we cannot see movement.
+This means there are no identifying features to the numbers of devices, and we cannot see movement.
 Just a total number of people, in a suburb, at a point in time.
 You can read our Privacy Impact Assessment here.

 The data from the mobile providers was pulled through, collated, then had Stats NZ IP we model mobile device number counts to population counts.